-"Roma Plus" developed by The training center Foyer in Brussels.
+"Roma Plus" developed by The training center

 The training center Foyer in Brussels focuses on the project Roma Plus mainly young Roma.
 Roma stewards accompany these disadvantaged young people in their search for work and training.

 The association Odyssée focuses on adolescent school dropouts, Brussels.